Psychotherapist: Psychological Expert

 You may consider psychological therapy a supportive psychotherapy option if you're experiencing mental health challenges, stress, or overwhelming and debilitating feelings.
-There are many types of mental health professionals and choosing the most effective provider may feel overwhelming.
+There are many types of mental health professionals, and choosing the most effective provider may be overwhelming.
 Understanding what a psychotherapist does could help you choose the most effective psychotherapist as you confront your symptoms and concerns.

 Getty/AnnaStills